DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/passing_files_to_DCP.md

 # Passing Files to DCP

-Distributed-CellProfiler can be told what files to use through LoadData.csv or Batch Files
+Distributed-CellProfiler can be told what files to use through LoadData.csv, Batch Files, or file lists.

 ## Load Data